Bispectral duality and separation of variables from surface defect transition: Gauge origami constructions

-where we have defined the universal sheaf $S_i = N_i - P_{12}K_i$ for the instanton associated to the $i$-th node, $i=0,1,2$.
-This is precisely the partition function of the $\hat{A}_2$-quiver $U(N)$ gauge theory.
 We may now turn off the gauge coupling $\kq_1=\kq_2=0$ while keeping $\kq_0=\kq$.
 This is known as the \emph{freezing limit}.
 Some of the universal bundle becomes the flavor bundle $S_1=M^+$, $S_2=M^-$, $S_0 = S$, so that the spike instanton partition function becomes the partition function of $U(N)$ gauge theory with $N$ fundamental and $N$ anti-fundamental hypermultiplets:

 with $M=M^++M^-$.
 Here, $S$ is the universal sheaf for the instantons, and $M^\pm$ are the flavor bundles.
 We sometimes use the notation

 to denote the average of the Coulomb parameters and the masses.